-The Company operates internationally and is exposed to foreign exchange risk arising from various currency exposures.
+The Company is exposed to foreign exchange risk arising from various currency exposures.
 Foreign exchange risk arises from recognised assets and liabilities.

 The Company's policy is to align interest costs and operating profit of its major currencies in order to provide some protection against the translation exposure on foreign currency profits after tax.